-It is essential to either bag or rake all the clippings and dethatching materials, so it doesn’t remain in your turf.
-Fertilize the grass with your regular lawn fertilizer and water generously to promote new growth.
+It is essential to either bag or rake all the clippings and dethatching materials, so they don’t remain in your turf.
+Fertilize the grass with your regular lawn fertilizer, and water generously to promote new growth.

 Verticutting is an easy, cost-effective way to dethatch your turf fields and promote healthy growth without too much disruption or negatively impacting sporting events.